oroinc/documentation/user_guide/glossary.rst

       high or impossible to define, and an instance of the Lead entity

    Opportunity
-      An entity of :term:`OroCRM` the instances of which represent people or businesses that have authority, budget and interest to purchase goods and/or services from you and such that probability of the actual sales is rather high, and an instance of the Opportunity entity
+      An entity of :term:`OroCRM` the instances of which represent potential or actual sales to a new or established customer

    Customer
       An entity of :term:`OroCRM` the instances of which represent people or businesses you have sold or are selling